So you thought that you’re doing everything right to keep your pet turtle’s habitat clean.

 In some cases, water changes can even worsen the bloom because one of the possible causes for it could be tap water itself.

-What have you done to help green algae spores bloom so fast?
+What have you done to the water to help green algae spores bloom so fast?

 There are two main factors that help algae bloom: